-The amano shrimp is also known as the Caridina Japonica.
+The amano shrimp is also known as the Caridina Japonica or Japanese algae eater shrimp.
 These things were not readily available in North America until quite recently.
 You can however easily find them online or in specialty aquarium stores.
 They are still not quite as easy to find as the ghost or red cherry shrimp.
 (You can buy them here).

-The amano shrimp likes to eat virtually all kinds of algae and they are very voracious eaters at that.
+The amano shrimp likes to eat virtually all kinds of algae and they are very voracious eaters at that which is why they are often referred to as 'Amano algae eating shrimp'.
 They will however also eat decaying fish and fish food, so if there is too much fish food available they probably won’t eat as much algae as they usually would.
 The problem with these shrimp is that breeding them is very hard.

 Now, getting the mother to carry eggs is not hard, but what is hard is getting the fry to survive.
 In nature, the fry will be carried away by ocean currents, away from the mother, where they grow up in brackish waters, plus they eat different food too.
 Once they are mature they will then often migrate back to fresh water areas where they were first born.